Bertrand2/thetreasureplanet/README.md

 **N°4:** Hello there!
 Can you help me?
 I'm blind as you can see!

-**Smollet:** So, you're a blind man hey?
+**Smollett:** So, you're a blind man hey?
 And what do you want, pray tell?

 **N°4:** Well, what do you suggest?

-**Smollet:** A treasure map?
+**Smollett:** A treasure map?

 **N°4:** Yeah! ...I mean no!
 Not a treasure map.
 I haven't even the slightest interested in a treasure map.
 I wonder, could you tell me the time?

-**Smollet:** I'd be happy to!
+**Smollett:** I'd be happy to!
 Mh mh mh.
 As you can see by my clock, it's 3.15.

 **N°4:** That's not a clock, it's a barometer!
 Are you making fun of a poor blind man?

-**Smollet:** I was just testing you.
+**Smollett:** I was just testing you.
 Now would you mind standing on that red board over there?

 **N°4:** Mmmmmmmmh you mean that green board!
 Sure I'll stand on it.

-**Smollet:** You have excellent color perception my friend, especially for a blind person.
+**Smollett:** You have excellent color perception my friend, especially for a blind person.

 **N°4:** Okay, I'm standing on it.
 Now what do you want me to do?

-**Smollet:** You've got to get up pretty early in the morning if you're going to try to fool me.
+**Smollett:** You've got to get up pretty early in the morning if you're going to try to fool me.

-**Filipe, you're cleared for landing at 7 - 3 port.
+**Smollett:** Filipe, you're cleared for landing at 7 - 3 port.

-**Filipe:** Commander Smollet, I have brought the map.
+**Filipe:** Commander Smollett, I have brought the map.

-**Smollet:** Mmmmh.
+**Smollett:** Mmmmh.
 Ah-Ha!
 Filipe, this is an authenthic star map.
-I shows the exact location of Captain Flint's fabulous [??
-16:42] but very pirate loot on a secret treasure planet.
+It shows the exact location of Captain Flint's fabulous trove of buried pirate loot on a secret treasure planet.
 We've no time to waste.
 Filipe, we have to get to that treasure before those pirates do.
 They know we have the map and they'll be watching our every move, so we must proceed with absolute caution but with haste as well.
-We must assemble a crew immediatly.
+We must assemble a crew immediately.
 I'll be captain of course, and you can be the cabin boy.

 **Long John:** [*evil laugh*] I have come to volunteer my services as your first mate commander.

-**Smollet:** And what is your name my good fellow?
+**Smollett:** And what is your name my good fellow?

-**Long John:** I am known as Long John Silver, commander Smollet.
+**Long John:** I am known as Long John Silver, commander Smollett.
 I have 15 years of space experience.

-**Smollet:** Long John Silver, eh?
-I hereby appoint you first mate of the Espagnola.
+**Smollett:** Long John Silver, eh?
+I hereby appoint you first mate of the Hispaniola.

-**Long John:** At your service commander Smollet, hin hin.
+**Long John:** At your service commander Smollett, hin hin.

-**Smollet:** Very good then.
-We have a spaceship, commander, first mate and a cabin boy.
+**Smollett:** Very good then.
+We have a spaceship, commander, first mate and the cabin boy.
 All we need now is a crew.

 **Long John:** Just leave that off to me, commander, I can round up a fine crew in no time whatever.

 ============

-**Smollet:** Handsomely done Long John!
+**Smollett:** Handsomely done Long John!
 They look like an able space crew.
 Gezondheid!
 Attention!
 Prepare for launch into hyperspace.

 ============

-**Narrator (Filipe):** The Espagnola is a fine ship.
+**Narrator (Filipe):** The Hispaniola is a fine ship.
 Soaring to endless stretches of deep space with little effort.
 There is no day or night in space, and the concept of time has little meaning.
-To us, time is just tedious[?], as little happens outside the routine of our serene [??19:18] through space.
+To us, time is just tedium, as little happens outside the routine of our serene sojourn through space.
 Most of the ship's functions are commanded by unfailable computers, and there is little for any of us to do except observe in case something goes wrong.
 I sometimes wish that something would go wrong, just to break the monotony.

 ============

-**Smollet:** Cabin boy report to the commander.
+**Smollett:** Cabin boy report to the commander.

-**Smollet:** *over speakers* Cabin boy report to the commander.
+**Smollett:** *over speakers* Cabin boy report to the commander.

-**Smollet:** Navigation engineer number one, watch the radiation level in the power drive.
+**Smollett:** Navigation engineer number one, watch the radiation level in the power drive.

 **Filipe:** Sir, cabin boy reporting as ordered, sir.

-**Smollet:** And my immortal(?) engineer, check the artificial gravity generator.
+**Smollett:** And my immortal(?) (environmental?) engineer, check the artificial gravity generator.

-**N°4:** I just checked it yesterday and it's still there commander Smollet!
+**N°4:** I just checked it yesterday and it's still there commander Smollett!

-[20:08]
+**N°3:** [???] is really normal, commander.

+**Smollett:** Computer program analyzer number one, check the whatchamacallit then the thingamajig and report.

+**N°1:** Okie dokie and hunky-dory commander.
+Whoop!
+Ha!
+Haha.

+**Smollett:** Commander's log aboard the starship Hispaniola.
+Stardate: 7-4-2-5.
+Destination: Treasure Planet.
+Estimated arrival: 8 days, 4 hours, 10 minutes and 5 seconds, give or take.
+All systems [???].
+Everything functioning perfectly.
+It's another typical, boring day in space.

+**Black Dog:** Coming, coming, coming, coming, coming, coming.
+The battery appears to be going dead, commander.

+**Smollett:** Okay Filipe, assemble the crew immediately, emergency one!

+**N°2, N°3, N°4:** [*Bulgarian musical interlude*]

+**Smollett:** Filipe, find first mate Long John Silver and bring him to me [???
+22:29] urgent!

+**Parrot:** [*dying sounds*] I need electricity!

+**Parrot:** That's much better, eh!

+**N°3:** Alright who turned that blasted parrot back on?

+**Parrot:** Waaah!
+Villains!
+Waah!
+Scoundrels!

+**N°3:** Hey can you guys sing melancholy baby?

+**Long John:** I heard all that singing and dancing around you scum!
+You behaving like a bunch of rotten slacken(?
+23:20) sailors.

+**Long John:** Now cut that out!
+Report on the condition of your circuitry?

+**N°2:** [*what the fuck* 23:27] If I only have all your mother, boys.

+**N°4:** Take my wife, please.

+**N°3:** Shave [???
+23:36] haircut, two bits!

+**N°2:** [???
+23:39]

+**Long John:** We are approaching a magnetic storm!
+I know that can be rough on bio-robots but I'll make a few adjustments in your circuitry and you'll be okay, just try to be calm now, it's a simple adjustement.

+[23:57]